fabric8-analytics/fabric8-analytics-lsp-server/README.md

 ## Release

-Semantic release are done via Github Actions using `semantic-release`.
+Releases are done via Github Actions using `npm` to publish packages to `GitHub Packages`.
-- merging each PR will result with an automatic build of master
-- and a release apatch, minor or major version.
-You should use correct [commit message](https://github.com/semantic-release/semantic-release#commit-message-format).
+- Upon merging a pull request into the master branch, an automated staging process for the master branch is initiated.
+- The version specified in the package.json file is adjusted in accordance with the predefined configuration, which may involve bumping it to a prerelease, patch, minor, or major version.
+- Subsequently, the project undergoes the building process.
+- A package is published to GitHub Packages, containing the latest modifications.
+- A commit is made, signifying the changes introduced in the package.
+- A tag is created, reflecting the updated version number.
+- Finally, a release is issued, accompanied by the appropriate version identification.

 ## Clients